astravant/digitalgarden/_pages/index.md

 <img src="/assets/digital-garden_web.jpg"/>

 This digital garden template is ==free, open-source==, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
-If you need any help, my [DMs are open on Twitter (@brandonspiess)](https://twitter.com/brandonspiess). 👋
+The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll). 👋

 <style>
   .wrapper {